 8/24/2018 UPDATE: 1 ounce of gold is valued at 295,716,600.00 Bolivars (triple what it was 3 months earlier and climbing).
 During their hyperinflation the value of gold has outperformed the average cost of living by 5 times

 Other methods of revaluation include using the money supply, but that requires an assumption that we know the true amount of currency in circulation, which I think is naive to rely upon trusted sources for an accurate accounting of this supply (for instance, Dr. Mark Skidmore, Economic Professor, has documented a “missing” $21 trillion).
+The EuroDollar is also off the rails bring more USD into existence completely unchecked.
 In the event of a revaluation, they would need to take into account all of the pools of money that are unacknowledged.
 A revaluation would draw ALL dollars out of hiding, acknowledged or not.
 Why is this significant?
 When our monetary system shifts they will likely need to do one of two things:

 - Back the next fiat by gold: This requires that they show it, and they may not have it.
 That is, there is a high likelihood of it being leased out, or even plundered.
 The recent long repatriation timelines of Germany’s gold tend to suggest this (we might get a clearer picture as other nations such as Turkey repatriate their gold).
 Also, in addition to the paper gold, it is quite likely that supplies have been used to smash down the spot price these past 10 years and prop up the Dollar.
 Or,